paulbradshaw/journalismrecipebook/colourpiece.md

 * Major sporting events (such as a Champions League or Wimbledon final, an Olympics or Commonwealth Games, etc)
 * Major trial (something with widespread attention, such as the Wagatha Christie trial, or Johnny Depp vs Amber Heard for example)
-* A major political event, such as the resignation of a prime minister
+* A major political event, such as the resignation of a prime minister or a [mayoral election](https://www.birminghamdispatch.co.uk/p/a-day-of-high-drama-inside-the-toppling?utm_source=substack&publication_id=2048775&post_id=144326893&utm_medium=email&utm_content=share&utm_campaign=email-share&triggerShare=true&isFreemail=false&r=h8or&triedRedirect=true)

 Whereas news events focus on the facts of news events (what happened, when, with who, where, how and why), and interview features focus on what someone has said, the colour feature focuses on *details* that provide a different type of insight into the event in question.
 For example, if the news event was the Wimbledon final, then here are the different stories that might be commissioned: